pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 Now when anyone asks "What data was used to train that model?" you can tell them with just one command.

 ### And that's a wrap!
 Great work!
 You started down the road to better data control and laid the groundwork for mastering data lineage.

-Of course, that’s just the start and there's more work to be done.
-A [true data lineage](https://www.pachyderm.io/dsbor.html) solution gives users a complete understanding of the entire journey of data, model and code from top to bottom.
+Of course, that’s just the start, there's more work to be done.
+A [true data lineage](https://www.pachyderm.io/dsbor.html) solution gives users a complete understanding of the entire journey of data, model, and code from top to bottom.
 Everything gets versioned and tracked as it changes, including the relationships between all three of those key pieces of every data science project.

 What we did here was take our first few steps by introducing version-control for the data alone.
-Don't worry though, Pachyderm and the Kubeflow community are on it and we're collaborating to create the best possible solution for every AI infrastructure team to get a handle on their pipelines from start to finish.
+Don't worry though, Pachyderm and the Kubeflow community are on it, and we're collaborating to create the best possible solution for every AI infrastructure team to get a handle on their pipelines from start to finish.

-And for those of you  wondering, "How would this work in a pipeline?" don't worry, we've got a seperate post on just that so stay tuned!
+And for those of you wondering, "How would this work in a pipeline?" don't worry, we've got a separate post on just that so stay tuned!

-If you're interested in exploring data lineage and more, please go to [Pachyderm.com](https://pachyderm.com) or check us out on [github](https://github.com/pachyderm/pachyderm) and be sure to join our [Slack](http://slack.pachyderm.io/) if you need help getting going fast.
+If you're interested in exploring data lineage and more, please go to [Pachyderm.com](https://pachyderm.com) or check us out on [GitHub](https://github.com/pachyderm/pachyderm) and be sure to join our [Slack](http://slack.pachyderm.io/) if you need help getting going fast.